-The Health Care and Government Fraud Unit investigates and prosecutes crimes involving fraud and abuse in the health care industry.
+The Health Care Fraud Unit investigates and prosecutes crimes involving fraud and abuse in the health care industry.
 The principal focus of the unit is prosecuting major fraud directed at federal programs, including Medicare, Medicaid, and hospitals run by the Veterans Administration.
 These matters include the sale of unapproved or altered drugs, illegal marketing of drugs for unapproved uses, illegal kickbacks, improper billing, and improper diversion of controlled substances.
-Frequently, these matters arise from qui tam complaints filed by whistle blowers and require close coordination with the Civil Divisions of this Office and the Department of Justice.
+Frequently, these matters arise from qui tam complaints filed by whistle blowers and require close coordination with other components of the Department of Justice.

 The Organized Crime/Gangs Unit investigates and prosecutes organized crime groups for, among other things, labor racketeering, human trafficking, homicide, illegal gambling, and loan sharking.
 The unit also handles investigations and prosecutions of members of traditional organized crime groups – such as the seven La Cosa Nostra organized crime families in the New York City, New Jersey, and Philadelphia areas – as well as emerging organized crime groups, such as Russian/Eastern European and Asian criminal organizations.
 The unit also investigates and prosecutes local and national gangs, such as the Bloods, Crips, Latin Kings, and MS-13.